Chat Rat Physics: How a Homemade Ramp Inspired an Evel Knievel Jump

 Tell Us About Your Backyard Legend

 Ever launch off a ramp you shouldn’t have?
 Ride a bike too fast?
 Build something you probably shouldn’t have survived?
-Share your best backyard wipeout, sibling stunt, or gravity-powered lesson at facebook.com/RealChatRat.
+Share your best backyard wipeout, sibling stunt, or gravity-powered lesson.
+Drop a comment below or join the discussion at facebook.com/RealChatRat.

 Bonus points if you’ve still got the scars—or the t-shirt.